Anna-Mestres/fab_challenge_I/README.md

 ## Materials and Digital Fabrication

 The materials that we choose to use for create the game are:
-  * Rope (depending on the size of the parts, if these are large the string is better to be large to improve mobility.)
+  * Rope (depending on the size of the parts, if these are large the string is better to be large to improve mobility)
-  * Sprays for colorize (another type of paint can be used if the material is different, to taste.)
+  * Sprays for colorize (another type of paint can be used if the material is different, to taste)
   * Cardboard 4 mm for the prototypes
   * MDF 3mm (two boards of 1000 x 600 mm)
     ![Our materials](images/materials.jpg)